Patty Schnyder: 2015–2018: Comeback and success on the ITF Circuit, retirement

 After the birth of her daughter in late 2014, Schnyder announced she wanted to "get back in shape".
 Hence, in mid-2015, Schnyder returned to the professional circuit and competed in ITF Circuit tournaments in Darmstadt, Germany (July) and Oldenzaal, Netherlands (August).
-She took her first title of her comeback in September when she won the $10k tournament in Prague, without losing a set all week.
+She took her first title of her comeback in September when she won a $10k tournament in Prague, without losing a set all week.
 She made her second final of her comeback in Bangkok, losing to Kaia Kanepi.

 In 2016, Schnyder played a complete season, competing in 20 tournaments (17 of which at ITF level).
 In the WTA rankings, she rose from No. 488 at beginning of the year to No. 298 at year-end.
-She made her comeback to the WTA Tour at the Volvo Car Open as wild card, where she lost to No. 3 seed Samantha Crawford in the first round, 2–6, 6–1, 2–6.
+She made her comeback to the WTA Tour at the Charleston Open as wildcard, where she lost to No. 3 seed Samantha Crawford in the first round of qualifying, 2–6, 6–1, 2–6.
 The highlights of her 2016 season occurred at the ITF tournaments in Båstad, which she won, and Stuttgart-Vaihingen, where she reached the semifinals.

 In 2017, Schnyder's comeback gained traction, as she won the ITF tournaments in Périgueux and Horb and additionally reached the finals in Essen, Biarritz and Toronto.
-At her home tournament in Gstaad, where she gained entry through a wildcard, she won her first main-draw match at WTA level since 2011, defeating compatriot Amra Sadiković in the first round before suffering defeat at the hands of Antonia Lottner in round two.
+At her home tournament in Gstaad, where she gained entry through a wildcard, she won her first main-draw match at Tour level since 2011, defeating compatriot Amra Sadiković in the first round before suffering defeat at the hands of Antonia Lottner in round two.
 With these results, she re-entered the top 200 and gained access to the qualifiers' draw at the US Open, where she lost to Nicole Gibbs in the second round.

 In 2018, Schnyder qualified for the US Open just a few months shy of her 40th birthday.
 In the first round, she lost to Maria Sharapova in their first meeting in ten years.
 On 23 November 2018, she announced her retirement from professional tennis for the second time.